 - 1. Location Map Directional map, with enough detail to allow a person unfamiliar with the area to locate the project site. - 2.
 Signed Authorizing Resolution Provide a signed authorizing resolution from the applicant's governing board.
 (See Appendix E for the required resolution format and content.)
-Resolutions must include all assurances contained in the template. - Eligibility for Nonprofit Applicants Provide evidence: 1) the corporation is qualified under Section 501(c)(3) of the Internal Revenue Service Code (e.g., IRS Determination Letter) and 2) the corporation is in good standing with the Secretary of State (e.g., Active Status printout). - 4.
+Resolutions must include all assurances contained in the template. - 3.
+Eligibility for Nonprofit Applicants Provide evidence: 1) the corporation is qualified under Section 501(c)(3) of the Internal Revenue Service Code (e.g., IRS Determination Letter); 2) the corporation is in good standing with the Secretary of State (e.g., Active Status printout); and 3) the corporation is current with Charity Registration with the State of California Department of Justice, Office of the Attorney General. - 4.
 Environmental Compliance At a minimum, provide a copy of the Categorical Exemption or an Environmental Checklist Form for the entire proposed project.
 Drafts are acceptable for this step.
 If the project is awarded funding, CEQA (and NEPA, if applicable) must be completed to the State's satisfaction before any construction funds will be disbursed.
-(See Appendix G.) - 5.
+(See Appendix G). - 5.
 Project Timeline Provide an estimated timeline for major project milestones. - 6.
 Assessor's Parcel Map Provide a photocopy of relevant assessor's parcel maps, with project parcels highlighted and full parcel numbers clearly labeled.